 Animation timing charts’ main purpose is to ensure animated characters and objects move in a way that is realistic and believable.

 Timing charts are invaluable when it comes to timing keyframes, lip-syncing, and creating hybrid characters and are, thus, a vital tool every freelance animator should utilize.

 Not ready for that yet?
-Check out our free masterclass and marketing handbook.
+Check out our FREE TRAINING if you want to take your animation career to the next level.
 And if you’re about to build your business from scratch, take a look at our blog post on everything you need to start an animation studio.